hassnian/fullstack-challenge/readme.md

 ### Prerequisites

-Need to have docker installed on your machine.
+You will need to have docker installed on your machine.

 ### Installation